-- I will love and respect others (Romans 12:10). - I will obey school rules and authorities over me (Hebrews 13:17). - I will accept responsibility for good behavior and with a good attitude (Colossians 3:8-10). - I will make my best effort to pursue Christ-like conduct (Philippians 1:27). - I will try to glorify God in all that I do (1 Corinthians 10:31; 1 Thessalonians 2:12).
+- ➤ I will love and respect others (Romans 12:10). - I will obey school rules and authorities over me (Hebrews 13:17). - > I will accept responsibility for good behavior and attitude (Colossians 3:8-10). - I will work hard to learn all I can (II Timothy 2:15). - > I will use wisely all that God has given (James 1:17).

-Based on these standards, we are expecting that all our students learn to not be disruptive in the classroom, disrespectful to other students or the teacher, or disobedient to school authorities.
+Based on these standards we are expecting that all our students learn to not be disruptive in the classroom, disrespectful to other students or the teacher, and to not be disobedient to school authorities.

-Biblical Standards
+Separational Standards

-It is important for our students to model Godly standards to honor Christ and to give no offense to other believers.
+It is important for our students to model separational standards to honor Christ and to give no offense to other believers.
 We expect our students to conform to these standards in their schoolwork, creative projects, language, dress, behavior, and attitudes on or off campus.
 Students who violate these standards are subject to academic and/or disciplinary measures (listed below).
 Specifically, our students are not to:

 - participate in any kind of sexual activity including immorality on or off campus.
-Affectionate contact (kissing, hugging, handholding, or other touching) between students is inappropriate at school, at school events/activities or on school property. - use, or have in their possession, alcohol, marijuana and other illegal drugs, controlled substances, or tobacco including a personal vaporizer (e-cigarette) on or off campus. - use cursing, crude, filthy, obscene, racially insensitive or sexually suggestive language.
-Our students must not participate in or make light of sinful behaviors such as homosexuality, transgenderism, sexual immorality, drunkenness, the occult, or other immoral behavior (Ephesians 5:3). - use, or have in their possession, pornography or sexually suggestive materials of any kind. - imitate or promote the music, lifestyle, and behaviors glorified by media that is not consistent with Christian living. - display objectionable material nor behavior on websites or social media such as "Facebook", "Instagram", "Twitter", "SnapChat", "Tik Tok", "YouTube", etc. - bring weapons (i.e., firearms and knives) on to school property or to any school event or participate in illegal activities. - steal nor assist others in stealing.
+Affectionate contact (kissing, hugging, handholding, or other touching) between students is inappropriate at school, at school events/activities or on school property. - > use, or have in their possession, alcohol, marijuana and other illegal drugs, controlled substances, or tobacco including a personal vaporizer (e-cigarette) on or off campus. - > use cursing, crude, filthy, obscene, racially insensitive or sexually suggestive language.
+Our students must not participate in or make light of sinful behaviors such as homosexuality, transgenderism, sexual immorality, drunkenness, the occult, or other immoral behavior. - > use, or have in their possession, pornography or sexually suggestive materials of any kind. - > imitate or promote the music, lifestyle, and behaviors glorified by media that is not consistent with Christian living. - display objectionable material on websites or social media such as "Facebook", "Instagram", "Twitter", "SnapChat", "YouTube", etc. - > bring weapons (i.e., firearms and knives) on to school property or to any school event. - participate in illegal activities: conduct that results in arrest or other legally imposed consequences would conflict with the school's separational standards.